-Hiking completely around this mystical mountain, you’ll camp near hot springs and turquoise lakes inhabited by numerous bird species, including Andean goose and the almighty Andean condor.
-As you trek, you’ll walk amongst herds of llamas and alpacas in remote native Quechua villages.
+Hiking completely around this mystical mountain, you will camp near hot springs and turquoise lakes inhabited by numerous bird species, including Andean goose and the almighty Andean condor.
+As you trek, you will walk amongst herds of llamas and alpacas in remote native Quechua villages.

-During the adventure you’ll be well taken care of by our professional team of English speaking guides, cooks and horsemen with their mules.
+During the adventure, you will be well taken care of by our professional team of English speaking guides, cooks and horsemen with their mules.
 We also have some supporting saddle horses in case of emergency, or sickness.